Nita Lowey: Personal life

-Lowey is married to Stephen Lowey, a named partner in the law firm of Lowey Dannenberg Cohen & Hart, P.C., which is located in White Plains, New York.
-According to the West Corporation, his practice areas include securities law, antitrust law, and consumer protection.
-They have three children and eight grandchildren.
-The estimate of Lowey's personal assets, based on financial disclosures members of Congress are required to provide (aside from that of personal residences and non-interest-bearing bank accounts), put her wealth at $41.2 million in 2010, based largely on her husband's investments.
-This figure is derived from a special investigative series of asset wealth of all U.S. Congressional Representatives conducted by The Washington Post.
+Lowey was married to Stephen Lowey, a named partner in the law firm of Lowey Dannenberg Cohen & Hart, P.C. in White Plains, New York.
+According to the West Corporation, his practice areas include securities law, antitrust law, and consumer protection.The Loweys have three children and eight grandchildren.

+An estimate of Lowey's personal assets, based on financial disclosures members of Congress are required to provide (aside from that of personal residences and non-interest-bearing bank accounts), put her wealth at $41.2 million in 2010, based largely on her husband's investments.
+This figure was derived from a special investigative series of asset wealth of all U.S. Congressional Representatives conducted by The Washington Post.